awsdocs/amazon-route53-docs/doc_source/domain-lock.md

 1. If you encounter issues while locking a domain, you can contact AWS Support for free\.
 For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.

 In WHOIS search this status shows up as: `clientTransferProhibited`\.
+For some TLDs these additional statuses might also be applied:
++ `clientUpdateProhibited`
++ `clientDeleteProhibited`